simone-viozzi/my-server/README.md

 ### snap-sync setup

 The ssd is kind of old and will die before the WD Red.
-To prepare for this scenario i used `snap-sync` ([link](https://github.com/qubidt/snap-sync)) to send the snapshots from the ssd to the hdd.
+To prepare for this scenario I used `snap-sync` ([link](https://github.com/qubidt/snap-sync)) to send the snapshots from the ssd to the hdd.

-To set this up i created a sub-volume in the WD Red, `@system-backup`, and mounted it with `fstab` to `/system-backup`.
+To set this up I created a sub-volume in the WD Red, `@system-backup`, and mounted it with `fstab` to `/system-backup`.
 To configure `snap-sync` you have to run in manually the first time:

 ```bash
 sudo snap-sync --UUID <UUID of WD Red> --subvolid <subvol id of @system-backup> -c "root home" -q -n